discretize/discretize-guides/builds/revenant/power-renegade/index.md

 The build above is regarded as the 'safer' build and should generally be taken in less experienced groups.

 However, Greatsword can also be considered for a DPS increase.
 With the recent changes,<Skill name="Darkrazors Daring"/> now applies instant 600 CC.
-On certain fights such as Artsariiv, consider running <Item id="24639" disableText/> sigil to instantly break 2 clones at 33% with <Skill name="Jade Winds"/>.
+On certain fights such as Artsariiv, consider running <Item id="24639"/> to instantly break 2 clones at 33% with <Skill name="Jade Winds"/>.
 Staff can also be considered in fights such as Arkk due to the nature of the Special Action Key.

 **Please consider which weapon best fits your group based on both its needs and speed.
 Arguments for both are valid for almost every fight.**